marthagriggs9/sqlalchemy-challenge/README.md

 #### Station Analysis
 1. Design a query to calculate the total number of stations in the dataset.
 2. Design a query to find the most-active stations (that is, the stations that have the most rows).
-   - List tje stations and observation counts in descending order.
+   - List the stations and observation counts in descending order.
    - Find the station id with the greatest number of observations.
+3. Design a query that calculates the lowest, highest and average temperatures that filters on the most-active station id found in the previous query.
-3. Design a query to get the previous 12 months of temperature observation (TOBS) data.
+4. Design a query to get the previous 12 months of temperature observation (TOBS) data.
    - Filter by the station that has the greatest number of observations.
    - Query the previous 12 months of TOBS data for that station.
    - Plot the results as a histogram with `bins=12`
-4. Close your session.
+5. Close your session.

 ## Design Your Climate App